SSDs could squeeze hard drives out the data center sooner than you think

-Solid state drives (SSDs) could drive traditional hard disk drives (HDDs) to the brink of extinction in the data center as early as 2025, Huawei predicts.
+Solid state drives (SSDs) could push traditional hard disk drives (HDDs) to the fringes of the data center as early as 2025, Huawei predicts.

-Speaking to TechRadar Pro in Barcelona ahead of MWC 2022, the company’s VP of Data Storage, Fupeng Zhang, explained that the falling price and superior performance of flash storage are squeezing HDDs from the market.
+Speaking to TechRadar Pro in Barcelona ahead of MWC 2022, the company’s VP of Data Storage, Fupeng Zhang, explained that the superior performance of flash storage and falling prices are squeezing HDDs from the market.

 Zhang says the process will be a gradual one, but anticipates that SSDs will account for as much as 80% of non-archival data center storage by 2025, up from roughly 30% today.